-Acne scarring is a common side effects of acne breakouts which occurs as a result of damage to the skin during the healing of active acne.
+Acne scarring is a common side effects of acne breakouts which occurs as a result of damage to the skin during the healing of active acne, says Dr. Rohit Batra Best Acne Scar Treatment doctor in Delhi, India.
 A scar is the body's response to healing the wound, in which the skin cells combine with the connective tissue, and cell multiplication takes place to repair the damage.
 Acne scars also develop because of the post-inflammatory hyperpigmentation and form red, black, and brown discolouration of the affected skin surface.
 Some scars may resolve on their own, but mostly these disfiguring marks do not resolve without treatment.

 Types of Acne Scars